 Other Essential Information

-Native English speakers can work 20 hours/week during semester without any special permission or variation on your student visa.
+Native English speakers can work 20 hours/week during the semester without any special permission or variation on their student visas.

 However non-native English speakers must go through the variations process to obtain employment while on a visa.

 Our immigration consultants are at work to provide you with regular and authentic updates on immigration news, entry cut-off scores, entry draw results, etc., Wait no further and enter your E-mail ID to subscribe to our newsletter for free!